View other guides: Driving Lessons in London, Driving Lessons in Birmingham, Driving Lessons in Manchester.

 Use the DVSA test centre finder to see a full list of driving test centres near you.

-We know you’re keen to pass your test first time, so we asked our driving instructors in Putney for some tips!
+We know you’re keen to pass your test first time, so we asked driving instructors in Putney for some tips!

-Our driving instructors in Putney have warned that some of the test centres nearby are either lacking in toilets or allocated parking.
+Instructors in Putney have warned that some of the test centres nearby are either lacking in toilets or allocated parking.
 It’s little things like this that can risk getting you flustered on test day, so make sure you know what to expect so that you can plan ahead accordingly.

 Unfortunately, London drivers can be fairly aggressive, so it’s best to always expect the unexpected from them and adapt your driving accordingly.
 That way, you don’t risk getting caught out by bad drivers.